jethro-swan/om_development_roadmap/README.md

 ### The current state of development

 The _OM suite_ described above is very much a work in progress, and is intended primarily as a proof-of-concept demonstration system.
 This version has been written for use only on Ubuntu (and possibly Debian) and runs Couchbase in a Docker container.

-Although Couchbase scales well and can replicate very quickly if clustered, the user-centred design of the _OM suite_ would probably make Holochain a more natural fit in due course.
+Although Couchbase scales well and can replicate very quickly if clustered, the user-centred design of the _OM suite_ might make Holochain a more natural fit in due course.

 ### Short-term development